 There’s another side to that phrase, though.

-My overwhelmed, stressed-out clients carefully partition your to-do lists among “work” and “family” and “volunteer/church” responsibilities.
+Perhaps like you, my overwhelmed, stressed-out clients often carefully partition their to-do lists among “work” and “family” and “volunteer/church” responsibilities.
 Many of us tend to create strong mental walls between those to-do lists.

 Of course, whenever we can fully focus on one sphere of responsibilities at a time, we are much more likely to be productive in that sphere.
 That’s a no-brainer.